siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

   - Scale based on demand
   - Use predictive scaling
 - **target tracking scaling** - select a scaling metric and set a target value
-- First EC2 instance be terminated: The instance launched from the oldest launch configuration
 - Cooldown period
   - default value is 300 seconds
   - It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.
+- default termination policy - First EC2 instance be terminated: The instance launched from the oldest launch configuration
+- Instance scale-in protection - To control whether an Auto Scaling group can terminate a particular instance when scaling in.

 ##### AWS Auto Scaling Group Scale out, Scale up